🎯 JSON-LD Validator

 What's the difference between errors and warnings?

 Errors block rich results, warnings may reduce effectiveness.
 Always fix errors immediately, address warnings when possible.
+Our validator clearly distinguishes between them.

 How long after fixing errors do rich results appear?

 Typically 1-4 weeks depending on your site's crawl frequency and the significance of the fixes.
+Validate immediately after fixing to confirm corrections.

 💎 Validation Checklist